 The Pediatric Palliative Care Team

-Doctor: The palliative care doctor is usually someone with training in pediatrics, who also has experience in caring for children with serious illnesses.
+Doctor: The palliative care doctor is a palliative care specialist who also has training in pediatrics.
 In addition to palliative care, he/she may have another area of specialty within pediatrics (such as neonatology or oncology).
 The doctor’s role is to offer insight into the management of symptoms (such as pain, trouble breathing and nausea), and to guide the team in understanding the medical aspects of the child’s condition.

 Nurse Practitioner: The palliative care nurse practitioner plays an important role by managing symptoms and for caring for the entire family.
 Palliative care nurse practitioners are skilled in guiding families through the complex situations of hospitalization and care at home.

 Nurse Coordinator: Palliative care nurse coordinators have knowledge of resources within the hospital and the community.
-They generally have experience working with agencies that provide children with nursing care, equipment and therapies they need to improve their quality of life.
-They also have a good sense of how to help other health care providers work together to provide the best care possible for children and their families.
+They generally have experience working with agencies that provide children with nursing care, equipment and therapies to improve quality of life.
+They also have a good sense of how to help other health care providers work together.

 Social worker: Pediatric palliative care social workers help children and their families cope with the trauma of illness.
 They may help access mental health services for patients, their parents and their siblings.
 They are also often aware of resources that help with financial and other issues.

-Child life specialist: Using play, dialogue, art, music writing exercises and other approaches, child life specialists help children understand their illness.
+Child life specialist: Child life specialists help children understand their illness.
+They use play, dialogue, art, music writing exercises and other approaches.
 Often they become the child’s “safe harbor” and closest source of support.
 In addition, child life therapists help brothers and sisters process their own experience of having an ill sibling.

-Others: Pediatric palliative care teams may also include others, such as pharmacists, art and music therapists, psychologists, rehabilitation therapists, dietitians, volunteers and more.
+Others: Pediatric palliative care teams may also include pharmacists, art and music therapists, chaplains, psychologists, rehabilitation therapists, dietitians and more.

 Kris, an intelligent, loving seven-year-old boy, was diagnosed a year ago with a form of brain cancer.
 His parents needed help caring for him during chemotherapy and radiation treatments.
 Kris’s eleven-year-old brother, Morgan, was really struggling with his sibling’s illness.
 He was crying all the time and having outbursts in school.

 The palliative care team became close allies with Kris’s family.
 The team’s child life therapist began making regular visits to their home to work with Morgan after school.
-When Kris was in the hospital, the palliative care doctor and social worker would talk with the family about both their fears and hopes.
-“No day is easy,” said Kris’s mom, “but to know that we have a team working with us that thinks about all aspects of who we are as a family is such a gift.
+“No day is easy,” said Kris’s mom.
+“But to know that we have a team working with us that thinks about all aspects of who we are as a family is such a gift.
 It helps me sleep a bit better at night to know I can call them with any concern and they will help me figure it out.”